Clay County, FL

 - Update December 9, 2025 — East of the railroad tracks, traffic continued to flow on the north side of CR 209 while crews installed sub-base and base material, storm-drain pipe, curbing, and sidewalk along the south side of this section.
 Crews also completed installation of storm-drain pipes and structures, as well as sidewalk and curbing, and placed the initial lift of asphalt along Russell Road, north of and at the CR 315B intersection.
 A traffic switch is anticipated during the week of December 8, shifting traffic onto the newly paved sections of CR 315B and CR 209 west of the railroad.

-- Update December 2, 2025- Beginning December 10, traffic will be shifted onto the new pavement on CR 315B approaching the signalized intersection at Russel Road.
-Traffic will also be shifted onto new pavement on CR 209 between the railroad crossing and Peters Creek.
+- Update December 2, 2025- Beginning December 10, traffic will be shifted onto the new pavement on County Road 315B approaching the signalized intersection at Russel Road.
+Traffic will also be shifted onto new pavement on County Road 209 between the railroad crossing and Peters Creek.
 Drivers should expect flagging operations and some delays during the traffic shift.

 - Starting September 30, the Russell Road (CR209) entrance to the RaceTrac gas station at US 17 and Russell Road will be closed for approximately eight months.
 Drivers will need to use the access off US Hwy 17.